George W. Bush On ‘Ellen’: New Interview Shows Americans Embracing Bush

 Now that George W. Bush is appearing in interviews with people like Ellen DeGeneres, Americans are finding themselves embracing this former president more and more.
-While George W. Bush was once disliked by some Americans, many are now considering Bush a good guy, and one that they are willing to listen to, especially on the subject of Donald Trump and politics, as The Washington Post noted.
+While George W. Bush was once disliked by some Americans, many are now considering Bush a good guy, and one that they are willing to listen to, especially on the subject of Donald Trump and politics, as the Washington Post noted.

 “A few years ago I would have rolled my eyes at the sight of this man, but six weeks of Trump makes W look like a pretty decent guy.
 Perspective is a funny thing.”

-At one time nobody would have imagined George W. Bush stopping in for a chat with Ellen, but he recently appeared on The Ellen DeGeneres Show show on Thursday and discussed numerous topics with DeGeneres, including Putin, a free press in the United States and family.
+At one time, nobody could have imagined George W. Bush stopping in for a chat with Ellen, but he recently appeared on The Ellen DeGeneres Show show and discussed numerous topics with DeGeneres, including Putin, a free press in the United States, and family.
 The Advocate reports that Bush has been prominent in the news lately while promoting his new book of paintings of veterans he has done called Portraits of Courage.

 As George W. Bush has been open lately with how he feels about what is happening in the United States and his thoughts on Donald Trump, Ellen DeGeneres asked him what he thought about America right now.
 While Bush admitted that Americans were living in a divided nation, he explained that this wasn’t the first time that this has happened and said that he remained optimistic about the future.